CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/compactmachines3/miniaturization.md

         key(String, IBlockState, NBTTagCompound, boolean, ItemStack)
         ```

     - `#!groovy boolean`.
 Sets if the recipe does not have to test all 4 rotations to determine if the multiblock is valid.
+(Default `false`).

         ```groovy
         symmetrical()